 "Fog City Revue", "The Jukes", "Second Story Band", "Michael Osborne Band" and "Mambo Street".et.

 On Sax, from San Jose, CA, is the dynamic Don Galvan.
 Don has played and recorded with many of the Bay Area's Latin Rock/Soul bands.
 Don also performs with the "Mike Torres Band".

 On timbales and percussion, Victor Nolasco .
-A much sought after timbalero, Victor has performed with many renowned bands in the latin rock scene as well as having led his own band "Safari".
+A much sought after percussionist, Victor has performed with many renowned bands in the Latin rock scene as well as having led his own band "Safari".